algorandfoundation/puya/docs/index.md

 packages - in other words, you can have a Python library with common functions and re-use that library across multiple projects!

-All contracts must inherit from the base class `puyapy.Contract` - either directly or indirectly, which can include inheriting from `puyapy.ARC4Contract`.
+All contracts must inherit from the base class `algopy.Contract` - either directly or indirectly, which can include inheriting from `algopy.ARC4Contract`.
 For a non-ARC4 contract, a contract class must implement an `approval_program` and a `clear_state_program` method.
 For ARC4 contracts, these methods will be implemented for you, although you can optionally provide a `clear_state_program` (the default implementation just always approves).